pippim/pippim.github.io/programs/iothings.md

 IP=192.168.0.19     # IP address for Sony TV on LAN ADB_IP=192.168.0.17 # IP address for Google TV on LAN for Android Debug Bridge PWRD=123            # Password for Sony TV IP Connect (Pre-Shared key)
-# Goggle TV MAC address for wake on lan.
+# TCL / Goggle TV MAC address for wake on lan.
 No effect if TV already on.
 GTV_MAC="c0:79:82:41:2f:1f"

 # Must have curl package.